nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case ends.

 **Use case: UC05 - Delete a contact**

 **MSS:**

-1. User requests to list persons.
+1. User requests to <u>view all contacts (UC04)</u>.
-2. EstateEase shows a list of persons.
-3. User requests to delete a specific person in the list.
+2. User requests to delete a specific contact in the contact list.
-4. EstateEase deletes the person.
+3. EstateEase deletes the contact.

     Use case ends.

 **Extensions**

+* 1a.
+The contact list is empty.

+  Use case ends.

 * 2a.
-The list is empty.
+The given index is invalid input type.
+    * 2a1.
+EstateEase shows an error message regarding the invalid input type.

-  Use case ends.
+      Use case resumes at step 1.

-* 3a.
-The given index is invalid.
+* 2b.
+The given index is out of range.

-    * 3a1.
-EstateEase shows an error message.
+    * 2b1.
+EstateEase shows an error message regarding the out of range.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: UC06 - Load contact data from file**